-- 3.3.2 Both municipalities will strive to work cooperatively to encourage good neighbour farming practices, such as dust, weed, and insect control adjacent to developed areas through best management practices and Alberta Agriculture guidelines. - 3.3.3 If disputes or complaints in either municipality should arise between ratepayers and agricultural operators, the municipality receiving the complaint shall strive to direct the affected parties to the appropriate agency, government department or municipality for consultation or resolution wherever necessary.
+- 3.2.1 Agriculture and grazing are the primary uses in the Plan Area. - 3.2.2 Both municipalities will strive to work cooperatively to encourage good neighbour farming practices, such as dust, weed and insect control, adjacent to developed areas through best management practices and Alberta Agriculture guidelines. - 3.2.3 If disputes or complaints in either municipality should arise between ratepayers and agricultural operators, the municipality receiving the complaint shall strive to direct the affected parties to the appropriate agency, government department or municipality for consultation or resolution wherever necessary.